shifty0g/shifty0g.github.io/_posts/2019-04-17-cheatsheet-bash.md

   - cheatsheet
 ---

-So here is a collections of bits i keep in my .zshrc (yes im a zsh guy) to make my life easier.
-This is a growing list
+So here is a collections of bits I have in my .zshrc (yes im a zsh guy)

-To install or use most of these can be added into `.bashrc` file providing you have the tool setup properly
+To install or use most of these can be added into `.bashrc` file providing you have the tool setup correctly.

+I will keep adding cool bits to this list overtime

 nmap
 ======